For a description of the Liaison Program click HERE

 The Library uses a Liaison program to facilitate the development of library collections and services which are responsive to the needs of faculty and students.
 Its key components are communication and collaboration.
 Each academic division and program is assigned a liaison librarian, whose responsibility it is to establish and/or further a cooperative relationship that allows for the communication of faculty and student needs to the library.
 In turn, the liaisons communicate about the library’s resources, services and policies.

 The program matches the librarian’s educational and professional subject expertise, whenever possible.
-For example, the liaison to the business division holds an MBA.
+For example, the liaison to the social work, sociology and psychology faculty has a master's degree in social work.

 Liaisons become familiar with curriculum offerings and faculty research and areas of expertise.
 They learn about existing and new resources in their subject areas and share this information.
 Liaisons collaborate with individual faculty as well as attend division/departmental meetings to exchange information.